-The last meeting in Orlando was a 2-2 draw as Ken Tribbett made the Lions pay for Kaká’s missed penalty in the first half by scoring an equalizing goal off a corner kick.
-Kevin Molino and Cyle Larin scored for Orlando City, but the Lions were poor on set pieces, allowing Tribbett’s tally and another score off a free kick by Tranquillo Barnetta.
+Last year, the teams played to a 2-2 draw in Orlando, as Ken Tribbett made the Lions pay for Kaká’s missed penalty in the first half by scoring an equalizing goal off a corner kick.
+Kevin Molino and Larin scored for Orlando City, but the Lions were poor on set pieces, allowing Tribbett’s tally and another score off a free kick by Tranquillo Barnetta.
 Speaking of Barnetta, his free kick in the 89th minute gave Philly a 2-1 win in the first meeting of 2016, although PRO said later it should not have counted.
-C.J.
 Sapong also scored in that meeting last April, with Adrian Winter scoring for the Lions on the road.

 Here's your mandatory match content for tonight: